Bars radar: N011M

 The 28 MHz Ts200 programmable signal processor used in N011M incorporates Fourier transforms of "butterfly" type capable of 75 Million operations per second.
 The N011M supports digital signal processing using 3 processors with 16 MB of both static and flash memory.
 The peak output is 4 to 5 kW with an average output of 1.2 kW, and the total radar system weighs around 650 kg.
-N011M is used on Su-30MKI, Su-30MKM, and the contract for the N011M radar has three stages.
+N011M is used on Su-30SM, Su-30MKI, Su-30MKM, and the contract for the N011M radar has three stages.
 The initial MK1 software was tested in 2002 and supplied with the first Su-30MKI deliveries.
 India was supposed to build both programmable signal processors and data processors under project "Vetrivale" to replace the original Russian components, but failed to do so within the required time frame, so MK2 still used the Russian equipment.
 In 2004, India delivered Vetrivale radar computer based in the i960 architecture.
 It's worth noting that N011M is not simply a PESA, but instead, it's a transition between PESA and AESA in that it adopts technologies from both: each transceiver on the antenna array of N011M has its own receiver amplifier, which is the same as AESA, and with noise level of 3dB, which is also in the same class of AESA arrays.
 However, for transmitting, N011M uses PESA technology in that a single Chelnok traveling-wave tube is used for EGSP-6A transmitter.
 There are three receiving channels for N011M.

 N011M has a search range of 400 km and a tracking range of 200 km, with 60 km in the rear in the air-to-air mode.
 Detection range fighter type MIG-29 in area of review of over 300 sq. deg: